 We accomplish our mission by providing a comprehensive array of high quality health care services, including: pediatric, family medicine, adult medicine, and OB/Gyn primary care services; specialty medical services; behavioral health and social services; health education; comprehensive HIV/AIDS services; nutrition services; a dental clinic; pharmacy; radiology; and eye care services.
 In addition to our main site in downtown Lynn, the health center operates two comprehensive primary care practices and behavioral health services in the West Lynn/Market Square area.
 The health center also manages eight School Based Health Centers in the Lynn Public Schools that provide integrated primary care and behavioral health services in three high schools, two middle schools and three elementary schools.
-We provide behavioral health services in four additional elementary schools.
+We provide behavioral health services in seven additional elementary schools.
 We administer the Women, Infants, and Children (WIC) nutrition program for ten North Shore cities and towns.

 The Need in our Community

 To meet the urgent health needs in our community, the Lynn Community Health Center continues to innovate and expand programming and services that are culturally and cognitively appropriate, and designed for immigrant, minority, and low literacy populations.
 To accomplish this, we have significantly increased our physical space in the past four years.

 Board of Directors and Leadership

-LCHC is a nonprofit 501(c)(3) organization, with a 21-member Board of Directors, representing a cross-section of the population served by the health center.
-Over 50% of the board members are active patients of the health center.
+LCHC is a nonprofit 501(c)(3) organization, with an 18-member Board of Directors, representing a cross-section of the population served by the health center.
+Over 60% of the board members are active patients of the health center.
 Board members have a diversity of experience and expertise.
-We have, for example, members with expertise in banking, law, finance, long term care, public health, employees of other community agencies, a Lynn Episcopal priest, a high school student (patient of our SBHC at Classical High School), and several retirees.
-12 of the current 21 members are Latino, African American, or Asian.
-13 are women.
+We have, for example, members with expertise in banking, law, finance, long term care, higher education, public health, employees of other community agencies, one high school student (patient of our SBHC at Lynn English High School), and several retirees.
+Ten of the current 18 members are Latino, African American, or Asian; eight are women.

 The health center has made an ongoing commitment to improve organizational cultural competence and to assure the delivery of effective care that incorporates the cultural values and beliefs of the patients that are served.
 The health center has developed a variety of organizational systems to improve cultural and linguistic competency, including the addition of cultural sensitivity and awareness expectations to job descriptions and annual performance evaluations for all staff.